TobiasWooldridge/UniBuddyTimetable/README.md

 A webserver is necessary if you wish to avoid browser security issues.
 IE still manages to break things because localhost is an intranet address, so you'll need to turn down IE's intranet security settings to test in IE.

-#### Continuous Building

-To build the software continuously, run

-    grunt watch

 This'll compile the LESS/JS for the project into the project's /build directory every time a file changes.